Bosra

 Roman Theatre

-The Roman Theatre is undoubtedly the highlight of Bosra.
-Its grandeur and historical significance make it a must-see attraction.
-Take the time to climb to the top rows for a breathtaking view of the entire theater and the surrounding ancient ruins.
+The Roman Theatre is the centerpiece of Bosra’s historical attractions.
+Climbing to the top rows provides a panoramic view of the theater and the surrounding ruins, a sight that captures the city’s ancient splendor.

 Bosra Citadel